Rabies vaccine: Veterinary use

+Animals, not humans, serve as reservoir species for rabies and are responsible for passing the virus to humans in the overwhelming majority of cases.
+Therefore to eliminate rabies in an area is to eliminate rabies from the local animal populations, both wild and domestic.
 Pre-exposure immunization has been used on domesticated and wild populations.
 In many jurisdictions, domestic dogs, cats, ferrets, and rabbits are required to be vaccinated.

+Types

-There are two main types of vaccines used for domesticated animals and pets (including pets from wildlife species):
+There are several main types of vaccines used for non-human animals: